Paris Commune: Influence and legacy

 A plaque honours the dead of the Commune in Père Lachaise Cemetery.

 There are several locations named after the Paris Commune.
 Including the Place de la Commune-de-Paris in Paris, the Straße der Pariser Kommune in Berlin, Germany, the Komunardů in Prague, Czech Republic, and the Công xã Paris Square in Ho Chi Minh City, Vietnam.

 The Paris Commune was a recurring theme during China's Cultural Revolution.
-When students put up the first big character poster following the 16 May Notification, Mao Zedong described it as the "declaration of China's twentieth-century Paris Commune."
+When students put up the first big character poster following the 16 May Notification, Mao Zedong described it as the "declaration of China's twentieth-century Paris Commune".
 In the Cultural Revolution's early period, the spontaneity of everyday life and mass political participation during the Paris Commune became lessons to be learned.
-For example, the 8 August 1966 "Decision of the Central Committee of the Chinese Communist Party concerning the Great Proletarian Revolution" stated, "It is necessary to institute a system of general elections, like that of the Paris Commune, for electing members to the cultural revolutionary groups and committees and delegates to the cultural revolutionary congresses."
+For example, 8 August 1966 "Decision of the Central Committee of the Chinese Communist Party concerning the Great Proletarian Revolution" stated, "It is necessary to institute a system of general elections, like that of the Paris Commune, for electing members to the cultural revolutionary groups and committees and delegates to the cultural revolutionary congresses."
 During the phase of the Cultural Revolution where mass political mobilization was trending downward, the Shengwulian (an ultraleft group in Hunan province) modeled its ideology on the radically egalitarian nature of the Paris Commune.

 Pol Pot, the leader of Khmer Rouge was also inspired by Paris Commune and said the Commune had been overthrown because the proletariat had failed to exercise dictatorship over the bourgeoisie.
 He would not make the same mistake.

 In 2021, Paris commemorated the 150th anniversary of the Commune with "a series of exhibitions, lectures and concerts, plays and poetry readings" lasting from March through May.
 The Mayor of Paris, Anne Hidalgo, planted a memorial Araucaria tree native to New Caledonia in Montmartre; New Caledonia is where thousands of Communards were deported after the Commune was suppressed.
 The city's plans to commemorate the Commune proved controversial, evoking protest from right-wing members of the city council.

 The Commune is still an emotional and politically-charged subject, even 150 years later.
 On 29 May 2021, a Catholic procession of 300 people honouring the memory of the Archbishop of Paris and the other hostages shot by the Commune in its final days was physically attacked by far-left anti-fascists, who were celebrating the Commune near the Père Lachaise Cemetery.
 Two Catholic sixty-year-olds fell to the ground and a man with a head injury was taken to a hospital due to left-wing violence.

 According to BBC News, as of 2021, supporters of the Paris Commune view it as "a springtime of hope bloodily repressed by the forces of conservatism", while members of the political right view the Commune as "a time of chaos and class vengeance.
 They remembered the killings of priests and the burning of landmarks like the Hôtel de Ville."